genn-team/genn-team.github.io/posts/running-away.md

 ![Relationship between runner size; and compile time and memory usage](/images/blog_running_away/fig_1_linearity.png)

 Therefore, a model with 10000 arrays will take over 4 minutes and around 8 gbyte of memory to compile — neither of which are really acceptable.
-To put this in perspective, if you split a model up into about 100 populations and connect most of the permutations together (this is an all-too-reasonable assumption in many areas of the mammalian brain), your could easily reach this many variables.
+To put this in perspective, if you split a model up into about 100 populations and connect most of the permutations together (this is an all-too-reasonable assumption in many areas of the mammalian brain), you could easily reach this many variables.

 So....what is NVCC doing with all this time and memory?
 ``runner.cc`` only contains host code (NVCC is just used to ensure the same compiler/options across execution units and to deal with setting up the CUDA linker/include paths) but, when you pass a 5 mbyte ``runner.cc`` file to NVCC, the file that is passed on to the host compiler (GCC) has grown to 15 mbyte!